Consistency of effective field theory analyses of the BOSS power spectrum: Impact of EFT priors in CDM

 In Tab.~\ref{tab:priorweight}, we quantify the consistency between the most-likely values of all cosmological parameters $X$ derived with the two prior choices (EC or WC), by computing the distance $(X^{\rm WC}-X^{\rm EC})/\sigma$, where $\sigma$ is taken as the average of the $68\%$-CL error bars derived from the two priors.~\footnote{In principle, it would be more accurate to estimate the consistency between the best-fits via a profile likelihood.
 We take the $68\%$-credible intervals obtained from the posterior distribution as a simple proxy, although these are potentially affected by the projection effects mentioned above.} One can see that they are different at $\lesssim 1\sigma$, with the largest difference being for $n_s$.
-It is also informative to compare the best-fit $\chi^2$ values, in order to check whether the fit is acceptable for both priors.
-From Table~\ref{tab:bestfit}, we see that with the EC prior, the $\Lambda$CDM model leads to a slight better $\min \chi^2$ at $\Delta\chi^2 \sim 9$ than with the WC prior, but also introduces $2$ extra free parameters per sky-cut.
+It is also informative to compare the $\min \chi^2$ values, in order to check whether the fit is acceptable for both priors.
+From Tab.~\ref{tab:bestfit}, we see that with the EC prior, the $\Lambda$CDM model leads to a slight better $\min \chi^2$ at $\Delta\chi^2 \sim 9$ than with the WC prior, but also introduces $2$ extra free parameters per sky-cut.
 Assuming all data points and parameters to be uncorrelated, we estimate that both prior choices lead to a comparable goodness-of-fit, with a $p{\rm -value} \simeq5\%$.

-Finally, to further demonstrate the role of the prior in informing the determination of the cosmological parameters, we enlarge the allowed range for the EFT parameters in both prior choices by a factor of two.~\footnote{For the WC prior, we also free $c_4$ and $c_{\epsilon,1}$ with range $4$. } We now find that the best-fit $\chi^2$ values are comparable: $338.8$ and $336.4$ from the WC and the EC prior, respectively, with corresponding $p$-values $\simeq 8\%$.
-More importantly, the most-likely values of the cosmological parameters are now compatible at $\lesssim 0.5\sigma$ (compared to $\lesssim 1\sigma$ before enlargement).
-Additionally, we find that the prior enlargements shift the most-likely values by less than $\lesssim 1/4 \cdot \sigma$ on all cosmological parameters, with the exception of $n_s$ from the EC prior that shifts by $0.8\sigma$. \\
+Finally, to further demonstrate the role of the prior in informing the determination of the cosmological parameters, we enlarge the allowed range for the EFT parameters in both prior choices by a factor of two.~\footnote{For the WC prior, we also free $c_4$ and $c_{\epsilon,1}$ with range $4$, and add the next-to-next leading redshift-space counterterm $\tilde c$ as in the EC prior, such that the two priors have equivalent sets of associated theoretical predictions.} We now find that the $\min \chi^2$ values are comparable: $336.0$ and $336.4$ from the WC and the EC prior, respectively, with corresponding $p$-values $\simeq 7\%$.
+More importantly, the most-likely values of the cosmological parameters are now compatible at $\lesssim 0.4\sigma$ (compared to $\lesssim 1\sigma$ before enlargement).\\